 - using strong-scented soaps and detergents

 But “there’s a huge variance in healthy vaginal tastes, and there is no correct or ideal healthy vagina taste,” Watson says.
-So, as long as your vagina is healthy, it tastes A-OK!
+So, as long as your vagina is healthy, it usually tastes A-OK!